Skogsrå: Tales and legends

-In one tale, a man fallen under the spell of the skogsrå, and became gaunt and tormented.
+In one tale, a man who has fallen under the spell of the skogsrå became gaunt and tormented.
 His friends restrained him to prevent his visit, but as the wood sprite approached, the man turned wild and started biting.
 An elder friend shot at her, and the other sprites carried her away.
 The shooter lost his eye, which was completely gone, but did not regret the decision.

 In another tale, a man tricks his skogsrå into revealing the trick to make a sureshot at an elusive mark (to admix the gunpowder with roots and grass collected from the north face of the chimney), then affirms he will indeed use the trick to shoot her.

-Another man tricked his skogsrå into revealing an herbal recipe (tibast or daphne, and vändelrot or valerian, aforementioned) for counteracting sexual attraction, claiming that he had an oversexed bull harrassing the cows.
+Another man tricked his skogsrå into revealing an herbal recipe (tibast or daphne, and vändelrot or valerian, aforementioned) for counteracting sexual attraction by claiming that he had an oversexed bull harassing the cows.
 Then he used the recipe to dispel her allure.

-In one anecdote, a man encountered a skogsrå in Främmestad, whose back was hollowed out like a trough for kneading bread, and she told him where to locate his horses.
+In one anecdote, a man encountered a skogsrå in Främmestad whose back was hollowed out like a trough for kneading bread, and she told him where to locate his horses.
 (Note: Cf. Norwegian Skogs-raa anecdote.)

-The skogsrå may help the charcoal maker with his wood-fuel stack (mila), but will not reveal how it is done.
-She bears children with the charcoal-maker, but instructs him to always knock on the pine thrice before coming home to approach her.
+The skogsrå may help the charcoal maker with his wood-fuel stack (mila) but will not reveal how it is done.
+She bears children with the charcoal-maker but instructs him to always knock on the pine thrice before coming home to approach her.
 When he forgets the routine, he sees her true form, and he is rid of her.
 There is another ending to the relationship, when the coal-maker casts a firebrand or ember and she screams "Sjálf (Self) burnt me", taken to mean "I burnt myself", as the coal-maker had passed off Sjálf as his name.
 (Note: There is a parallel to this with the Alpine German Fännge (cf. Polyphemus motif).)

 Related beings

-Comparable beings in Swedish lore include the rånda(definite: råndan ('the rå), the vittra the landa, and huldra (definite: huldran, 'the hulder or 'hidden/invisible folk').
+Comparable beings in Swedish lore include the rånda(definite: råndan 'the rå), the vittra the landa, and huldra (definite: huldran, 'the hulder or 'hidden/invisible folk').